How to Create a Proper Topical Map For Your Website?

 Watch your competitors.

-Look at their topics to find what you are missing in your own content plan.
+Look at their topics to find what you are missing in your content plan.

 Being active and easygoing helps your map stay useful and important.